 SAT Change - What You Need to Know About Computerized Adaptive Testing (CAT)

 The SAT® is an online test.
 It will continue to be administered at schools and test centers with a proctor, and it is not planned as an in-home test.
-Calculators will still be allowed.
-The reading passages will be shorter and have one question tied to each.
-Test questions will remain somewhat the same, but the way students take the test will be different.
+Calculators are still allowed.
+The reading passages are shorter and have one question tied to each.
+Test questions remain somewhat the same, but the way students take the test is different from the previous paper-and-pencil version.
 The Digital SAT Suite of Assessments has all the information you need: student guide, sample questions for the digital tests, what to expect, what's still the same, and more.
 It is all laid out simply and clearly.
 Take a quick look to ease your worries about the digital format!

 COMPUTERIZED ADAPTIVE TESTING (CAT)